-The Rafflesia belongs to the family Rafflesiaceae and is one of the world’s largest flowers and belongs to the family Rafflesiaceae.
-The plant family Rafflesiaceae has eight genera that include the genus Rafflesia.
+The Rafflesia belongs to the family Rafflesiaceae and is one of the world’s largest flowers.
 Rafflesia arnoldi, which can grow up to 150 cm in diameter, is the largest flower in the world.1 It was discovered by Sir Stamford Raffles and Dr Joseph Arnold on 19 May 1818.2

 Rafflesia arnoldi was discovered in Sumatra by an exploration party comprising chiefly Sir Stamford Raffles, his wife Lady Sophia Raffles, and his doctor and naturalist Dr Joseph Arnold at Pulau Lebar on the Manna River on either 19 or 20 May 1818.3

 According to an account by Dr Arnold in his letter to Dawson Turner, a close friend of his, a local servant had first discovered a very large flower and led Arnold to it.
 Arnold thus became the first person from the exploration party to see the Rafflesia.
 The flower was large, measuring a full yard across.
 Dr Arnold described seeing “a swarm of flies hovering over” the flower and laying their eggs in it, and it produced “precisely the smell of tainted beef”.
 He proceeded to remove the flower and sent the specimen back to Manna, but the specimen was later found to have turned brown and infested with maggots.
 In addition, he also made a coloured drawing of the flower.4